- Design a Product

 Basically, there are two types of non-manifold errors:

 I'll show examples of each error and show you how to solve these situations.
 I won't go in to any application-specific issues here, but rather explain the basics.

-: Shapeways requires all objects to be 2-manifold.
+For the mathematically interested: Shapeways requires all objects to be 2-manifold.
 This means that each edge should be connected to exactly two faces.
 'Open' objects are typically 1-manifold (or even 0-manifold for stray edges), models containind unwanted faces are 3- or more manifold.
-For more math goodness, visit Wikipedia
+For more math goodness, visit Wikipedia.

 To start with, here's an easy example: the following sube is missing a face: it's 'open'.

 Of course, this has an easy fix: just fill up the open areas:

 The next one is a bit trickier: try to spot the hole in this object.
 Hint: it's in the top-front edge ;-)

 Hmmmm, did you find it?
 Here's the answer: